Last Updated on 01/03/2022

 I repaired it temporarily when I got back to Aukland with some shoe goo and I managed to hike about another 50 – 80 miles before flying home.
+Check out the reason I used Shoe Goo in my guide to the best glue for hiking boots.
 While it just about held together this was the main reason I had to retire these boots – to find out what happened next, read on…

 Waterproof and Breathable